alexjurkiewicz/acts/README.rst

 * Archives are deleted using the following logic:

-  * If any backups failed, delete nothing
+  * If any backups failed, delete nothing.
   * Keep the most recent 31 daily backups, and delete any older ones.
   * Keep the most recent 12 monthly backups, and delete any older ones.
   * Do not delete any yearly backups.